We're all aiming to do the same thing... achieve financial security for ourselves and our loved ones.

 A disciplined trader who employs good bank management is unlikely to ever lose his or her bank, but many who are new to football trading blow a bank or two before the 'light bulb' moment when it all starts to come together.

-Think about it... if you hit a large loss, how many profitable trades do you then need just to get back to where you started in the first place?
+Think about it... if you hit a large loss, how many profitable trades do you then need just to get back to where you started?

 Small losses are acceptable and they are unavoidable.
 There are various betting websites which will try to convince you that they have some sort of magical betting system which never loses, but that's mathematically impossible.
 Live in the real world.